BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE_user_func.rst

 Time Series Visualization and Downloading
 *****************************************

-To visualize and download time series available for a specific station, the user should select a station of interest on the WDE map interface, thus opening the WDE Graphs Panel at the bottom of the application.
-To select the time series of interest to be visualized or downloaded, user should select the “Time Series Plot” icon on the top right of the Graphs Panel.
+To visualize and download time series available for a specific station, the user should select the station of interest on the WDE map interface, that triggers the opening of the WDE Graphs Panel at the bottom of the application.
+To select the time series of interest to be visualized or downloaded, the user should select the “Time Series Plot” icon on the top right of the Graphs Panel.

 .. image:: images/1.8.png